Due to COVID-19, these workshops will be rescheduled — likely in the fall 2020.

-On Saturday, March 21 give a full-day focus on editing your own work with Find and Fix Learn how to identify flaws in your manuscript and then explore practical ways to make effective changes.
-More than tips on typos and grammar glitches, this workshop will help you locate boring description, saggy scenes, too much description and cardboard characters.
+Give a full-day focus on editing your own work with Find and Fix.
+Learn how to identify flaws in your manuscript and then explore practical ways to make effective changes.
+More than tips on typos and grammar glitches, this workshop will focus on structural and stylistic issues we most often see in client manuscripts: saggy middles, flat characters, and missed opportunities for effective description and plot development.
 Make changes directly to your manuscript or use in-class exercises to apply new skills.

 Location: Whitby Campus of Durham College is a modern, accessible building close to Highway 401 and Thickson Road exit.